Tang Shu Shuen: The Hong Kong Tycoon (1979)

+Post-film career and legacy

-Tang made two more, less noted, films, Sup Sap Bup Dup (1975) and The Hong Kong Tycoon (1979).
-She also launched the territory's first serious film journal, Close-Up, in 1976.
-It stopped publishing in 1979 (Bordwell, 2000), having published a total of sixty-six issues..
-This magazine gave birth to the later "City Entertainment Magazine" (電影雙周刊) and served as one of the leading platforms for the Hong Kong New Wave cinema movement.
+Tang launched Hong Kong's first serious film journal, Close-Up (大特寫), in 1976.
+It stopped publishing in 1979 (Bordwell, 2000), having published a total of sixty-six issues.
+This magazine gave birth to the later City Entertainment Magazine and served as one of the leading platforms for the Hong Kong New Wave movement.

 She ceased filmmaking and emigrated to the United States in 1979, becoming a respected restaurateur in Los Angeles.
 Many critics, however, see her influence in the so-called Hong Kong New Wave of edgy, groundbreaking young filmmakers in the late '70s and early '80s.

-In 1981, she served as screenwriter and producer for "Peking Encounter," a Sino-American collaborative TV film, and traveled with the production team to Beijing for filming.
+In 1981, she served as screenwriter and producer for Peking Encounter, a Sino-American collaborative TV film, and traveled with the production team to Beijing for filming.

-In 2012, Tang produced and wrote the English-language musical "I, Ching," which was produced by Hong Kong theater company Theatre Space and performed in Los Angeles.
+In 2012, Tang produced and wrote the English-language musical I, Ching, which was produced by Hong Kong theater company Theatre Space and performed in Los Angeles.

-"Filming Margins: Tang Shu Shuen, a Forgotten Hong Kong Woman Director" examines the work of Hong Kong filmmaker Tang Shu Shuen.
+Filming Margins: Tang Shu Shuen, a Forgotten Hong Kong Woman Director examines Tang's work.
 The book analyzes why Tang's films have been marginalized in film historiography and discusses themes of gender discrimination and the tension between commercial and artistic cinema in Hong Kong's film industry.
 The author argues that Tang occupies an important yet systematically overlooked position in Hong Kong cinema history.

-The Arch

-The Arch premiered at the 1968 San Francisco Film Festival as an early Hong Kong art-house and independent film.
-Based on a Chinese folktale, it follows Madam Tung (Lisa Lu), a widow about to be honoured with a chastity archway, who develops feelings for Captain Yang (Roy Chiao), a houseguest who also attracts her daughter's (Hilda Chou) interest.
-The film explores the conflict between desire and duty within traditional Chinese society's gender constraints.

-Tang Shu Shuen created a visually striking work that blends Chinese traditions with European cinema techniques.
-The black-and-white cinematography features experimental elements like dissolves, superimpositions, and freeze frames.
-The international production team included actors from the US and Hong Kong, editor Les Blank, and cinematographers Subrata Mitra (collaborator of Satyajit Ray) and Chi Ho-Che.